 Going electric doesn't impact on the practicality either - every 208, whether fuelled by dinosaurs or the future, has the same boot capacity.

-The e-208 was a bold move for the French manufacturer.
-As its first mass-produced EV, it had some catching up to do against established rivals.
+The E-208 was a bold move for the French manufacturer.
+As it was its first mass-produced EV, it had some catching up to do against established rivals.

-But the Peugeot e-208 is managing to hold its own, and carve out a little French niche in a class that's crammed full of German and Japanese heavyweights.
+But the Peugeot E-208 holds its own and carves out a little French niche in a class crammed full of German and Japanese heavyweights.

 Best for: blending in with the crowd

-Fun, funky, and fresh, the MINI Electric is once again changing the way people think about small cars.
+Fun, funky, and fresh, the MINI Aceman is once again changing the way people think about small cars.

-Bringing every inch of its '60s retro flair with some electric-focused upgrades (including three-pin plug style wheels and fluorescent accents), the MINI Electric is the perfect blend of old and new.
+Bringing every inch of its '60s retro flair with some electric-focused upgrades (including virtual four-legged assistant called Spike), the MINI Aceman is the perfect blend of old and new.

 Best for: iconic British design in an electric package